supertypeai/articles/articles/fear-greed-index-part3.md

 ### Scouting the Data Sources
 Based on the plan discussed previously, it is time to explore the data sources.

-1. #### IDX Daily Data
+1. #### <a name="idx-daily-data">IDX Daily Data</a>
     Since Sectors already has complete daily data of IDX stock prices, we can directly use the data stored in the database.
 The data is complete and has been quality checked by the team.
 To limit the data size however, we only pick the IDX30 stocks for the calculation.
-This index list is accessed from [sectors_indices_company_list repo](https://github.com/supertypeai/sectors_indices_company_list)
+This index list is accessed from [sectors_indices_company_list](https://github.com/supertypeai/sectors_indices_company_list) repository.

-2. #### Indonesian Bonds Data
+2. #### <a name="indonesian-bonds-data">Indonesian Bonds Data</a>
     The current data warehouse has not dealt with Indonesian bonds data, so it doesn't store any bonds data, and it doesn't have any pipeline sourcing bonds data yet.
 The best quality of data that we can get is from [PHEI](https://www.phei.co.id/Data/Indeks), the authoritative Indonesian bonds indexer.
 However, PHEI does not provide historical data and so we can only collect one data point a day.
 After searching for data sources online, we came across [Indonesia's 10Y bond yield from investing.com](https://investing.com/rates-bonds/indonesia-10-year-bond-yield-historical-data).
 This data source seemed good since it reflects the government bonds that we manually cross checked from bond brokers.
 We chose to go with this source for the initial calculation while we wait for data from PHEI accumulates over time in with our pipeline.

 3. #### USD/IDR Exchange Rate Data